algodex/algodex-sdk/lib/teal/README.md

 # Guidance:

 - Contracts should be in mixed template language.
 Handlebars or Mustache as `<TemplateName>.handlebars.teal`
-- Generators and TEAL should be treated as "modules" organized by Transaction Types
+- Generators and TEAL should be treated as a "module"
+-